 Real estate, tangible property and securities can be turned into gifts with unique tax benefits.
 Your gift may be used to make an immediate impact at Duke University and support the programs you care about most.

-There are several ways you can make an immediate impact at Duke:
+Consider four gifts of assets to make an immediate impact at Duke:

-- Gifts of securities, including appreciated stocks, bonds, or mutual funds, may provide special tax advantages.
+- Gifts of securities, including appreciated stocks, bonds or mutual funds, may provide special tax advantages.
 By donating appreciated securities that you have owned for longer than one year, you receive the same income tax savings as you would by making a gift of cash or by check, but you also avoid tax on the capital gains built up in donated securities.

 - Gifts of real estate may be a principal residence or vacation home, a farm, a commercial building, a subdivision lot, or unimproved land.
 The gift may be the entire property or a fractional interest in the property.